T-bear/Gaia/README.md

 # Gaia
-a web aplication two display a greenhouse for the user
+a web aplication to display a greenhouse for the user